MarckyDev/Snake-Venom-Toxin-Inspired/README.md

 ## Description
 **Snake Venom Toxin Inspired A* Algorithm (SVT-A*)**

 An algorithm based on the dynamic movement of snake venom within a living organism that is inflicted by it.
-Using diffusion flux as the main heuristic will mimic how the snake venom moves inside an organism, with a decreasing concentration value affected by time.
+Using diffusion flux as the main heuristic,it will mimic how the snake venom moves inside an organism, with a decreasing concentration value affected by time.

 This algorithm is applied in the context of penetration testing, in which it traverses the file directories of your machine and tries to find a path between two directories.
 This algorithm is made for a Bachelor's thesis.
 Feel free to improve or use this algorithm in other use cases.